-- 1. Terms which have the object or effect of: - (a) excluding or limiting the legal liability of a seller or supplier in the event of the death of a consumer or personal injury to the latter resulting from an act or omission of that seller or supplier; - (b) inappropriately excluding or limiting the legal rights of the consumer vis-a-vis the seller or supplier or another party in the event of total or partial non-performance or inadequate performance by the seller or supplier of any of the contractual obligations, including the option of offsetting a debt owed to the seller or supplier against any claim which the consumer may have against him; - (c) making an agreement binding on the consumer whereas provision of services by the seller or supplier is subject to a condition whose realization depends on his own will alone: - (d) permitting the seller or supplier to retain sums paid by the consumer where the latter decides not to conclude or perform the contract, without providing for the consumer to receive compensation of an equivalent amount from the seller or supplier where the latter is the party cancelling the contract; - (e) requiring any consumer who fails to fulfil his obligation to pay a disproportionately high sum in compensation; - (f) authorising the seller or supplier to dissolve the contract on a discretionary basis where the same facility is not granted to the consumer, or permitting the seller or supplier to retain the sums paid for services not yet supplied by him where it is the seller or supplier himself who dissolves the contract; - (g) enabling the seller or supplier to terminate a contract of indeterminate duration without reasonable notice except where there are serious grounds for doing so; - (h) automatically extending a contract of fixed duration where the consumer does not indicate otherwise, when the deadline fixed for the consumer to express this desire not to extend the contract is unreasonably early; - (i) irrevocably binding the consumer to terms with which he had no real opportunity of becoming acquainted before the conclusion of the contract; - (j) enabling the seller or supplier to alter the terms of the contract unilaterally without a valid reason which is specified in the contract; - (k) enabling the seller or supplier to alter unilaterally without a valid reason any characteristics of the product or service to be provided; - (1) providing for the price of goods to be determined at the time of delivery or allowing a seller of goods or supplier of services to increase their price without in both cases giving the consumer the corresponding right to cancel the contract if the final price is too high in relation to the price agreed when the contract was concluded; - (m) giving the seller or supplier the right to determine whether the goods or services supplied are in conformity with the contract, or giving him the exclusive right to interpret any term of the contract;
+- A term which has the object or effect of inappropriately excluding or limiting the legal rights of the consumer in relation to the trader or another party in the event of total or partial non-performance or inadequate performance by the trader of any contractual obligations, including the option of offsetting a debt owed to the trader against any claim which the consumer may have against the trader. - 2.
+A term which has the object or effect of making an agreement binding on the consumer whereas the supply of a service by the trader is subject to a condition whose realisation depends on the trader's will alone. - 3.
+A term which has the object or effect of permitting the trader to retain sums paid by the consumer where the consumer decides not to conclude or perform the contract, without providing for the consumer to receive compensation of an equivalent amount from the trader where the trader is the party cancelling the contract. - 4.
+A term which has the object or effect of requiring that, where the consumer decides not to conclude or perform the contract, the consumer must pay the trader a disproportionately high sum in compensation for goods, digital content, a digital service which have not been supplied. - 5.
+A term which has the object or effect of requiring any consumer who fails to fulfil his or her obligations under the contract to pay a disproportionately high sum in compensation. - 6.
+A term which has the object or effect of authorising the trader to dissolve the contract on a discretionary basis where the same facility is not granted to the consumer, or permitting the trader to retain the sums paid for goods, digital content, a digital service or a service not yet delivered or supplied by the trader, where it is the trader who dissolves the contract. - A term which has the object or effect of enabling the trader to terminate a contract of indeterminate duration without reasonable notice except where there are serious grounds for doing so. - 8.
+A term which has the object or effect of permitting a trader, where the consumer has cancelled the contract, to retain a payment which, had the contract been performed, would have been paid to a third party in accordance with a contractual obligation or a mandatory statutory or regulatory provision. - 9.
+A term which has the object or effect of automatically extending a contract of fixed duration where the consumer does not indicate otherwise, when the deadline fixed for the consumer to express a desire not to extend the contract is unreasonably early. - 10.
+A term which has the object or effect of irrevocably binding the consumer to terms with which the consumer had no real opportunity of becoming acquainted before the conclusion of the contract. - 11.
+A term which has the object or effect of enabling the trader to alter the terms of the contract unilaterally without a valid reason which is specified in the contract. - 12.
+A term which has the object or effect of enabling the trader to alter unilaterally without a valid reason any characteristics of the goods, digital content, digital service or service to be delivered or supplied. - 13.
+A term which has the object or effect of giving the trader the discretion to decide the price payable under the contract after the consumer has become bound by the contract, where